What is Natural Gas?

 - Emits little or no particulate matter

-- Eliminates evaporative emissions
+- Virtually eliminates evaporative emissions

 Find out how Waste Management powers refuse vehicles with renewable natural gas from the Altamont Landfill in California.